-Soma Technology is a leader in refurbished capital medical equipment.
-We just celebrated 25 years in business and looks forward to excelling in the medical refurbishment market.
-Not only does Soma Technology technically refurbish their products, they also cosmetically refurbish them as well.
-Each product is fully tested and brought back to their OEM standards through; disassembly, inspection, cleaning, repair, replacements of necessary parts, calibration, and special cosmetic restoration.
+Soma Tech Intl is a leader in refurbished capital medical equipment.
+We just celebrated 25 years in business and look forward to excelling in the medical refurbishment market.
+Not only does Soma Tech Intl technically refurbish its products, but they also cosmetically refurbish them as well.
+Each product is fully tested and brought back to its OEM standards through; disassembly, inspection, cleaning, repair, replacements of necessary parts, calibration, and special cosmetic restoration.
 These products are able to function as if they did the day they left the manufacturer.
-Soma has a team of specific biomedical engineers to work on each equipment before it leaves our facility, ensuring every product functions and looks the way the OEM intended.
+Soma has a team of specific biomedical engineers to work on each piece of equipment before it leaves our facility, ensuring every product functions and looks the way the OEM intended.

-Not only does Soma Technology refurbish and offer service on infusion and syringe pumps, Soma also offers these services on a wide range of medical equipment from top manufacturers like GE, Philips, Drager, Physio-Control and more!
+Not only does Soma Tech refurbish and offer service on infusion and syringe pumps, but Soma also offers these services on a wide range of medical equipment from top manufacturers like GE, Philips, Drager, Physio-Control, and more!
 If you have any questions or just looking for a quick quote on any product give us a call at 1-800-438-7662 where you can talk to a knowledgeable sales representative.

 Refurbished equipment is far different and much better.
-The devices are brought to our state of the art facility.
-Our team of biomedical engineer’s test and calibrate the equipment to be brought back to OEM specifications.
+The devices are brought to our state-of-the-art facility.
+Our team of biomedical engineers tests and calibrates the equipment to be brought back to OEM specifications.
 Parts that need to be replaced are replaced, thanks to Soma’s large inventory of parts, which can be found at www.SomaMedicalParts.com.
 After these devices are fixed, they are enhanced cosmetically.
 The equipment is sanded, painted, and outfitted with new stickers and decals.
 Finally, the refurbishment process is complete when packaged up and ready to ship.

 Section 179 2017 Tax Deductions

-Leasing equipment is Section 179 deductible, and Soma Technology has many rent and rent-to-own options available.
+Leasing equipment is Section 179 deductible, and Soma has many rent and rent-to-own options available.
 Soma provides a wide range of equipment to outfit operating rooms, surgery centers, clinics, hospitals, and doctor’s offices.
-Our one-stop-shop allows customers to save time and money by purchasing refurbished equipment at around half the cost as new.
+Our one-stop shop allows customers to save time and money by purchasing refurbished equipment at around half the cost of new.

 Looking For A Medical Equipment Quote?

-We have a valued team of sales representatives who are more than willing to assist any needs.
+We have a valued team of sales representatives who are more than willing to assist with any needs.
 We have a wide selection of other capital medical equipment including Imaging, NICU, Anesthesia, Surgical Tables, and far more.
-Please remember to contact Soma Technology , if you have any questions about any of the pieces of equipment listed in this article or on our website.
-Be prepared for the flu, and frequently wash your hands, avoid those who are sick, and to get your flu shot!
+Please remember to contact Soma Tech Intl, if you have any questions about any of the pieces of equipment listed in this article or on our website.
+Be prepared for the flu, frequently wash your hands, avoid those who are sick, and get your flu shot!